keyoke-code/bd_blog/content/post/wrap-up-week-one.md

 ## BitDiamond is one week old!

 That's right, one whole week!
-If you are reading this just after it's posted then congratulations, you are very early, and have a front row seat at the dawn of a new crypto token.
+If you are reading this as it's posted then congratulations, you are very early, and have a front row seat at the dawn of a new crypto token.

 ## Highlights of the Week

 The big news for the week is that BitDiamond is live!
 After all the work we'd put in it was both a celebration and a relief to get the token out there.
 Our lead up to the launch was very deliberate.
-We knew we wanted a high quality audit completed before we launched, and we were delighted with our audit partner, Quillhash.
+We knew we wanted a high-quality audit completed before we launched, and we were delighted with our audit partner, Quillhash.
 Not only did they perform a thorough check of our contract but they worked with us to address the recommendations they made.
 A high-quality company, and one that we will turn to for future audits and if we need assistance with smart contract dev.
 In total the process involved two checks of the code.
 In the first check Quillhash made recommendations that we then reviewed, followed by a second review once we had completed making changes.
 It does add some time to getting the token to market, but it gave us extra confidence about our product, and we know that's important to holders too.
 Wrapping up the audit was the last step in our pre-launch process, so once that was signed off we launched.

 It's been a really exciting week.
 We've seen our telegram community grow to over 600 members, and at the time of writing we have almost 200 token holders.
 That's amazing, and it's been so much fun getting to meet and chat with lots of you on telegram.
 I'm conscious we've neglected our growing discord community a bit, but don't worry, we have plans there too.